maciakl/SillyPastebin/readme.markdown

     phpunit tests

-To run acceptance tests run the following command from the project root:
+To run acceptance tests for the first time run the following command from the project root:

     codecept build
     codecept run

-Please note that if running in dev mode the SQLite database can sometimes get locked for writing due to various reasons.
+Please note that if running in dev-mode the SQLite database can sometimes get locked for writing due to various reasons.
 This causes tests to fail with an appropriate error message.
 If that happens I recommend deleting the database:

     sudo rm /tmp/red.db